 What to Do with the Leftover Ham?

-- 8 ounces canned pineapple chunks in juice, drained (reserve the juice)
+- 8 ounces canned pineapple chunks in juice, drained (reserve the juice for the glaze)

 - 8 lb spiral cut ham (fully cooked)

 - In a small pot over medium-low heat, combine the brown sugar, pineapple preserves, Dijon mustard, pineapple juice or water and garlic powder.
 Warm to form a glaze.

 - Sprinkle 1/4 cup brown sugar in the bottom of a 7-8 qt slow cooker.
 Place the ham into the slow cooker cut side down.
 Place the pineapple chunks all around the ham.

 - Brush the ham with the glaze trying to get in between the layers.
 Pour the remaining glaze over the ham.